True Regard

 The MRAT Toolkit

 Manipulation Recognition and Assessment Training.
 Twenty free downloadable guides – the most comprehensive recognition and protection library available anywhere.
 Built from the book's evidence base, verified against peer-reviewed research.
-The neuroscience of empathy underpins the recognition training; the clinical literature on cluster B informs every guide.
+The neuroscience of empathy underpins the recognition training, and the evidence base on how trust is exploited informs every guide.

 Browse the full toolkit →